nichgray/edition_base/items/book/book.md

 ---
 layout: book
-title: The Wanderers (Sample book)
+title: Book
-permalink: the-wanderers
+permalink: book

 # Metadata
 author: Mary Johnston
 book_title: The Wanderers

 # To italicize the title of this page, use italicize_title: true
 italicize_title: true